Nukesor/game-saver/README.md

 ### TODOS:

-- Refactor everything once the MVP is finished
-    * Think about generics for lists
 - Show timestamp floating on the right of the savegame lists
-- Add option to define timeout between autosaves.
-E.g. only save on changes every 10 mins.
 - Add how-to section, which explains how to use it.